aztecrex/rpi-aws-iot/README.md

 ## AWS IoT

+All device state and messages run through the IoT platform.
+The platform provides both low-level MQTT communication through _topics_ and higher-level persistent device state through _Thing Shadows_

-Eventually will need some scripts here.
+Eventually will need some scripts to make setup easy.
 For now, you need a AWS Thing called _GroundPi_ (or whatever, just change the code if you use something else).
 Create a certificate and attach it to the Thing.

 I haven't nailed down the permissions yet.
 For now, just attach a policy to the certificate that can do all ops in iot on all resources (yeah, I know, sorry).